Another day, another lentil recipe!

 - Preheat oven to 375F.
 When the dough has sat for about 30 minutes, place into oven and bake for 35-40 minutes.
 Allow to cool before slicing (I could not wait, but the bread will hold together better if you resist temptation!)

 I cannot get over this beer and Parmesan bread!
 Simple, quick, and a great appetizer to share with others (I dipped mine in an olive oil and balsamic mixture.)
-The bread is perfect on its own as well because the flavours are so bold.
+The bread is perfect on its own as well because the flavors are so bold.

 When I first mixed everything together, I was really concerned with how wet the batter was, especially compared to the original recipe using all-purpose flour.
 But it all worked out in the end, and I was left with a super moist bread!
 One word of advice: if you are not going to be eating all the bread that day, I would suggest freezing the leftover pieces.
 I have a feeling, much like my chocolate chip cookies made with lentil flour, that this bread will not stay super moist for long.